HPC Cluster Basic Use Guide

 You may log in to the cluster, submit jobs, and transfer/move data through either head node

-few minutes on the head node are okay, but their use should be minimized when possible.
+few minutes on the head node are okay, but any scripts, software, or other processes

 Only ssh connections from an on-campus network are allowed, so